jaruserickson/naruto-cv/README.md

    - I went with Tkinter here since Matplotlib is actually super slow at rendering images.
 If I have time I'll "modernize" the google-image validator to use Tkinter UI and CSV output.
  - At this point there's a lot of stuff to set up and do to get the dataset running, so I'm going to create some Makefiles to get everything going easier.
  - The dataset now has another 488 images, to total up to **1253** images so far.
 It should be fairly easy to expand on this number especially with the improved framework for YouTube videos.
 Some characters may need more images in particular.
+ - Some of the bounding boxes I made are too small for tensorflow/models, so I'm going to filter out those with an area less than `16 * 16`.
+   - This didn't work, so I'm going to download larger videos instead (720p instead of 360p).
+Need to write a quick script to convert annotations.
+ - Note*: Downloading the dataset can result in corrupt data on occasion, I need to look into a better way of keeping track of the validated google images
 #### CNN Face Detection
  - Initially planned on using a YOLO CNN to detect and track characters.
  - I've done quite a bit of reading into the details of YOLO.
 The papers and articles of which are listed below.